-Researchers in the field of comparative oncology believe that such similarities offer a novel approach for combating the cancer problem.
-These investigators compare naturally occurring cancers in animals and in people-exploring their striking resemblances as well as their notable differences.
+Researchers in the emerging field of comparative oncology believe such similarities offer a novel approach for combating the cancer problem.
+These investigators compare naturally occurring cancers in animals and people-exploring their striking resemblances as well as their notable differences.

-Right now comparative oncologists are enlisting pet dogs to tackle the very obstacles that stand in the way of achieving a cure for cancer.
+Right now comparative oncologists are enlisting pet dogs to tackle the very obstacles that stand in the way of achieving the Cancer 2015 goal.
 Among the issues on their minds are finding better treatments, deciding which doses of medicines will work best, identifying environmental factors that trigger cancer development, understanding why some individuals are resistant to malignancies and figuring out how to prevent cancer.
-Comparative oncologists ask, Why not transform the cancer toll in pet dogs from something that is only a sorrow today into a national resource, both for helping other pets and for aiding people?
+As the Cancer 2015 clock keeps ticking, comparative oncologists ask, Why not transform the cancer toll in pet dogs from something that is only a sorrow today into a national resource, both for helping other pets and for aiding people?